 In order to receive credit for price transparency tools, a state's tool had to be public-facing, searchable by specific procedure and hospital and show the negotiated rate paid by insurance plans/patients (not chargemaster rate).
-Alaska did not have a tool that met this criteria.
+Arizona did not have a tool that met this criteria.

-AK has none of the four policy elements measured for this category.
-The AK Senate's Health and Social Services Committee heard testimony on the creation of an APCD in 2021.
+AZ has none of the four policy elements measured for this category.